grimmlab/permGWAS/README.md

 via the flag `--load_genotype`.

 ### Manhattan plot
-When using the flag `--mplot`, permGWAS will generate and save a Manhattan plot with Bonferroni significance threshold.
+When using the flag `--plot`, permGWAS will generate and save a Manhattan plot with Bonferroni significance threshold.
 If permGWAS is run with permutations, additionally the permutation-based threshold will be plotted.

 ### QQ-plot